Paul W. Bryant Museum: Exhibits

 Among the exhibits at the museum are a Waterford Crystal houndstooth hat which commemorates the Coach's headwear and the Daniel Moore painting used to create the 32-cent U.S. postage stamp which celebrated the life of Bryant.

 The traveling Associated Press Trophy awarded from 1957 to 1965 is on display at the museum.
 Alabama gained permanent possession of this national championship trophy upon winning it for the 3rd time in 1965.

 The museum also houses a research room where all of Alabama's games, both victories, defeats and even embarrassments can be viewed and studied.
 Officials claim over 1,000 such videos.

 The museum also maintains a listing of people who were named for Bryant.
 Bryant's former players and fans have named their children Bryant, Paul, Bear and even Paula after Coach Bryant.
 Every September, the Paul W. Bryant Museum hosts a namesake reunion and there are over 600 namesakes that have attended this annual event.
 The oldest namesake (besides Coach Bryant's son Paul Bryant, Jr.) is Bryant Darrell Brown, son of Junction Survivor Darrell Brown who, due to being academically ineligible to play in 1956, surprised even Coach Bryant when he came back to play his last year of eligibility on Texas A&M's 1957 team which was ranked #1 at the time Coach Bryant accepted Alabama's offer.
 Darrell was the only Junction Boy to also play in Coach Bryant's last season at Texas A&M. Darrell Brown's grandson, Bryant Andrew Brown, is a second generation Bryant namesake.
 At over 600 names it is not definitive, but the list supports the idea that many Alabamians were enamored enough of the coach to name their children in his honor.

+In addition to its permanent exhibits, the museum is often noted for presenting a wide range of memorabilia related to college football culture, including archival materials, photographs, and historical artifacts that illustrate the development of the sport in the southeastern United States.
+Such collections contribute to the broader understanding of regional sports heritage and its cultural significance.